couchbaselabs/try-cb-java/README.md

 ```

 ## Custom Options
+Remember the control values we looked at in the application.properties file?
-You can also conveniently change those options through the command line at bootstrap:
+You can also conveniently change them through the command line at startup.

 ```
 $ mvn spring-boot:run -Dstorage.host=127.0.0.1 -Dstorage.bucket=travel-sample -Dstorage.password=password -Dstorage.username=Administrator
 ```